rodrigoarantes/iagenda/README.md

     - Just a CRUD
     - Services registers must never get deleted...
 As opposed, They should get flagged as deleted
     - NumberOfSessions are period of half an hour.
 A service can extend to 2 and a half hours for example, then it would have 5 sessions
     - The landing page for this module will be a place where there will be a search field which will list by latest 15 entries.
-The search term, in the text field, will scan the column name
+The search term, in the text field, will be used for scanning the column name

 - **Expenses**